-2021 Point In Time
+2022 Point In Time

-The Macon County Continuum of Care: Point in Time Count and Housing Inventory Count 2021 Overview Report team was a joint project the Millikin University Research Follows with Professors Mary E. Garrison and R.J.
+The Macon County Continuum of Care: Point in Time Count and Housing Inventory Count 2022 Overview Report team was a joint project the Millikin University Research Fellows with Professors Mary E. Garrison and R.J.
 Podeschi, Dove-Homeward Bound Representatives Ashley Garner and Darsonya Switzer, and consultant Fred Spannaus.

-The Point In Time started at 8:00 a.m., January 28, 2021 through 8:00 a.m., January 29, 2021.
-Eighty-three individuals were counted in the 24 hours as compared to the 135 counted in the PIT for 2020.
-Several reasons may contribute to the reduced count in 2021.
-The moratorium on rent exictions also known by some as the rent protection bill prevented some individuals from being exicted and considered as homeless.
-It is likely more people are possibly getting shelter from family members because of COVID.
-Three stimulus checks have provided some financial support for adults and extra for the dependents.
+The Point In Time started at 8:00 a.m., January 28, 2022 through 8:00 a.m., January 29, 2022.
+Ninetythree (93) individuals were counted in the 24 hours as compared to the 83 counted in the PIT for 2021.
+Several reasons may contribute to the increased count in 2022.
+The expiration of the moratorium on rent evictions in 2021 may have increased eviction rates and resulted in a higher number of residents being considered as homeless.
+Of note is that this count does not include individuals possibly getting shelter from family members because of COVID.

-43 Individuals (52%) were in emergency housing, 31 individuals (37%) were unsheltered, and another 9 individuals (11%) were in transitional housing.
-Although more funding is available for rapid re-housing, landlords are hesitant to lease to those individuals because of the "eviction" policy.
+73 individuals (78%) were in emergency housing, 9 individuals (10%) were unsheltered, and another 11 individuals (12%) were in transitional housing.
+The percentage of individuals in emergency housing was substantially higher in 2022 compared to that of 2021 (52%), likely due to the impact of severe weather on the day of the PIT count.
+Although more funding is available for rapid re-housing, landlords are hesitant to lease to these individuals because of the "eviction" policy.